tomihasa/ping/README.md

-# Ping The Go Show
+# Ping Go Time!

-Make suggestions for The Go Show podcast and newsletter.
+Make suggestions for the Go Time podcast and newsletter.

 ---

 ## Get in touch

-Getting in touch is as easy as [creating a new issue](https://github.com/goshowfm/ping/issues/new).
+Getting in touch is as easy as [creating a new issue](https://github.com/gotimefm/ping/issues/new).

 Use it to share your projects, news, or feedback.
 You can also pitch us on a guest for the podcast (and it can be you!)